East London Link

 This work will be completed in stages and to allow the project to progress while maintaining access to businesses and properties within the construction limits and nearby industrial areas.
 The first stage of the project will start on the north side of Dundas Street between Egerton Street and Burbrook Street, requiring lane reductions and turning restrictions.
 The project will then progress east to McCormick Boulevard requiring similar restrictions.

-Local access to all properties and businesses will be maintained during construction.
+Local access to all properties and businesses will continue to be maintained during construction.

 Above: Map of the approximate limits of the project.